It's 'Nutcracker' season, but how should we feel in 2022 about Russia's most famous export? - NewsBreak

 After two years of lockdown, Christmas is starting to look more normal.
 And that means more Nutcrackers, by more ballet companies, than you could shake a baton at.
 Here's just a sample:

 State Ballet Theater of Ukraine Presents: The Nutcracker.
 3 p.m.
 Dec.
-18, Prudential Hall, NJPAC, Newark. njpac.org
+18, Prudential Hall, NJPAC, Newark, N.J. njpac.org

 George Balanchine's The Nutcracker Presented by the New York City Ballet.
 Nov.
 25 to Dec.
 31 (Autism-friendly performance November 27).
 David H. Koch Theater, Lincoln Center, New York. nycballet.com